LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Statements/_Statements.md

 Block
 A block is a notation for a group of two or more statements, expressions or other units of code that are related in such a way as to comprise a whole.

+Code Blocks
+Having our code in one long sequence would make it difficult to read.
+It would be like having a book with no chapters or paragraphs.
+To add the concept of chapters and paragraphs to our code, we use something called code blocks.

+It is common for a language to also allow us to define blocks of code.
+There are several reasons why you would want to do that, and we will talk more about them in later.
+However, for now, we can think of a block of code like a paragraph in standard text.

+The language then defines how we mark the beginning and end of the block.
+A common technique that many languages employ is using parentheses, also called braces or curly brackets — {}.
+A language like this would open the code block with { and close the code block with }.
+Everything within is considered part of the block.

+Other languages might have different ways to do the same thing, so again, when switching between languages, we must learn what the syntax rules are for that language.

 Programming language statements typically have conventions for: statement separators